WARNING: Always check with a doctor prior to beginning a new workout routine.

 - Flywheel - A weighted flywheel will add resistance and ensure consistency.

-- Lumbar support - Some seats have lumbar support so you can feel comfortable during your workout.
+- Lumbar support - Some seats have lumbar support so you can enjoy enhanced comfort during your workout.

-- Drink holder - Many models come with drink holder to support everything from water bottles and sports drinks.
+- Drink holder - Many models come with drink holder to support everything from water bottles to sports drinks.

 - Built-in fans - Exercise cycles with built-in fans allow you to cool down while you sweat.